BASS BASIN (victoria)

 In the Bass Basin, Beach extracts natural gas from the Yolla field, transporting it to shore via a 147 kilometre subsea pipeline.
 There, it joins the 32km-long raw gas pipeline to the BassGas processing plant near Lang Lang in Victoria.

 Once processed, the gas from the Lang Lang Gas Plant is sold to retailers who use it for domestic or commercial consumption in the East Coast natural gas market.

 Construction of BassGas began in 2001.

-The installation of an offshore platform (Yolla-A), drilling of Yolla-3 and Yolla-4 development wells, and the construction of an export pipeline and onshore processing facility were completed in 2004, with the first natural gas production commencing in 2006.
+Installation of offshore platform Yolla-A, drilling of Yolla-3 and Yolla-4 development wells, and the construction of an export pipeline and Lang Lang Gas Plant were completed in 2004.
+Gas production began in 2006.

 Two additional production wells, Yolla-5 and Yolla-6, were drilled in 2015 and commenced production in August of that year.

-To learn more about Beach’s operations in the Victorian Otway Basin, contact our Community Relations Manager (Victoria):
+To learn more about Beach’s operations in the Victorian Otway Basin, contact our Community Relations team:

 For more information on the petroleum industry regulatory processes in Victoria please visit: